altgans/altgans.github.io/src/posts/linux-setup.md

 - Scrollable WM
 	- Hypraland? :: I think this is too much of a _Gentoo uber-rice_ thing.
 I prefer simplicity and quiet
 	- [Niri](../niri)

+## Distro hopping 2025-10-12

+What i want:
+- Arch-based
+- supports my use-cases, doesn't get in the way (Cough, Nixos, cough)
+- stable
+- pretty

+What I cooked up
+- EndeavourOS
+	- I use this container: https://hub.docker.com/r/alex5402/endeavouros
+	- `distrobox create -n my-endeavouros -i docker.io/alex5402/endeavouros:latest`
+	- `distrobox enter my-endeavouros`
+- Wayland
+- Niri
+	- reasoning
+	- Alternatives: hyprland, but looks less stable and I don't want too much rice in the system
+- Noctalia
+	- All in one swaybar replacement
+	- Alternatives: DankMaterialShell, but I don't like the name
+- GTK4

+How to migrate
+- Test everything on distrobox first
+	- Need to figure out how to fix `Error: configure storage: kernel does not support overlay fs: 'overlay' is not supported over extfs at "/home/me/.local/share/containers/storage/overlay": backing file system is unsupported for this graph driver` first
+	- E: apparently installing `fuse-overlayfs` does the trick ([source](https://unix.stackexchange.com/questions/689181/error-kernel-does-not-support-overlay-fs-overlay-is-not-supported-over-extfs))
+- Locally backup everything
+	- figure out what needs to remain, then backup to my NAS?
+Or just to an usb stick.
+Probably both, to be safe
+- Wipe system
+	- ext4? btfs? zfs?